On Approximating Multi-Criteria TSP: Multi-Criteria Traveling Salesman Problem

 First, we solve the conjecture of Bl\"aser et al.~\cite{BlaeserEA:MCMaxTSP:2008} affirmatively.
-We even prove a stronger result since the performance ratios of our algorithms are independent of $k$: For \mcmaxstsp, we achieve a ratio of $2/3 - \eps$, while for \mcmaxatsp, we achieve a ratio of $1/2 - \eps$ (Section~\ref{sec:alg}).
-Already for $k = 2$, this is an improvement from $\frac 12 - \eps$ to $\frac 23 - \eps$ for \kcmaxstsp 2 and from $\frac 13 - \eps$ to $\frac 12 - \eps$ for \kcmaxatsp 2.
-The general idea of our algorithm is sketched in Section~\ref{sec:idea}.
-After that, we introduce a decomposition technique in Section~\ref{sec:decomp} that will lead to our algorithms.
-The running-time of our algorithms is polynomial in the input size for any fixed $\eps > 0$ and any fixed number $k$ of criteria.
+We even prove a stronger result: For \kcmaxstsp k, we achieve a ratio of $2/3 - \eps$, while for \kcmaxatsp k, we achieve a ratio of $1/2 - \eps$ (Section~\ref{sec:alg}).
+The general idea of these algorithms is sketched in Section~\ref{sec:idea}.
+After that, we introduce a decomposition technique in Section~\ref{sec:decomp} that will lead to our algorithms (Section~\ref{sec:alg}).
+Our algorithms are randomized and their running-time is polynomial in the input size for any fixed $\eps > 0$ and any fixed number $k$ of criteria.

-Furthermore, as a first step towards deterministic approximation algorithms for \mcmaxtsp, we devise an approximation algorithm for \kcmaxstsp 2 that achieves an approximation ratio of $61/243 > 1/4$.
-As a side effect, this proves that for \kcmaxstsp 2, there always exists a single Hamiltonian cycle that already is a $1/3$ approximate Pareto curve.
-For completeness, we show that this does not hold for \kcmaxstsp k for $k \geq 3$, for \mcmaxatsp, or for \mcmintsp.
+Furthermore, as a first step towards deterministic approximation algorithms for \kcmaxtsp k, we devise an approximation algorithm for \kcmaxstsp 2 that achieves an approximation ratio of $7/27$ (Section~\ref{sec:detbi}).
+As a side effect, this result proves that for \kcmaxstsp 2, there always exists a single Hamiltonian cycle that already is a $1/3$ approximate Pareto curve.
+This does not hold for any other variant of multi-criteria TSP.